 - • Tap into previously untouched markets; and

 For some, this has opened up new opportunities to improve and grow their business that they didn’t believe were possible.

-For us at EMspire, COVID has meant working from home and cancelling in person meetings.
-Instead of going to see a client,w e are now video conferencing.
-At first it took some adjustment, however, it has enabled us to find efficiencies and maintain our relationships with our clients.
+For us at EMspire, COVID has meant working from home and canceling in-person meetings.
+Instead of going to see a client, we are now video conferencing.
+At first, it took some adjustment, however, it has enabled us to find efficiencies and maintain our relationships with our clients.
 Instead of waiting for all of us to find the right time to meet in person, we were able to quickly resolve queries over a quick phone or video call.